aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 There are two factors determining whether a loop can be done asynchronously using timers:

 - Does the processing have to be done synchronously?
-- Does the data have to be processed
+- Does the data have to be processed sequentially?